Kentucky Federal Criminal Defense Lawyers

 About Our Areas of Practice

-If your healthcare business or practice is being targeted in an audit or investigation, our attorneys will work to resolve the matter quickly and without the imposition of federal charges.
+If your healthcare business or practice is being targeted in an audit or investigation, our Kentucky federal criminal defense lawyer will work to resolve the matter quickly and without the imposition of federal charges.
 We have significant experience in matters including:

 - Attorney General Requests for Information (Medicaid Audits)